BartMassey/advent-of-code-2016/README.md

 stuff and generally-useful functionality.
 Please see the `libaoc` rustdoc for the details.

+There is a talk in `rust-aoc.p.md` that says some things about all this.

 There are not many tests written for this code.
 I regard passing both parts of a day's problem as strong validation.
 But more should be there.